Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Basic model

 Thirdly, barring the splitting of the temperature moment into its separate parallel and perpendicular components, the nonlinear interaction is the same as \citet{Plunk2012}.
 By a trivial modification of the results therein, the electrostatic energy conserved by the nonlinear interactions in \ref{phi_drift}-\ref{t_par} is therefore readily found to be given by

-Finally, this strongly driven system is clearly formally far from the usual marginally unstable Dimits regime by virtue of its ordering, and one might question its relevance when investigating the Dimits shift.
-However, with a sufficiently large $D$, marginal stability can be reinstated and a clear Dimits regime emerges.
+Finally, this strongly driven system seems formally far from the usual marginally unstable Dimits regime by virtue of its ordering, and one might question its relevance when investigating the Dimits shift.
+However, with a sufficiently large $D_\mathbf{k}$, marginal stability can be reinstated and a clear Dimits regime emerges.
 This system may thus act as a stepping stone, since its self-consistent closure means that the nonlinear interaction should closely resemble that of full gyrokinetics, at least in its range of validity.
-Indeed it bears much resemblance to another, but highly collisional, gyrokinetic fluid limit recently studied by \citet{Ivanov2020}, differing beyond the obvious collisional difference in mainly three ways: i) the lack of collisions means that the parallel and perpendicular temperature moments fail to equilibrate into a single isotropic temperature, ii) the nonlinear driftwave-driftwave interaction becomes too small to be of relevance, iii) the zonal temperature perturbations cease to be dynamically relevant.
+Indeed it bears much resemblance to another, but highly collisional, gyrokinetic fluid limit recently studied by \citet{Ivanov2020}.
+Beyond being collisionless, it differs in mainly three ways: i) zonal flows are not subject to collisional dissipation ii) the nonlinear drift wave self-interaction and Reynolds stress become too small to be of relevance, iii) the zonal temperature perturbations cease to be dynamically relevant.